stck/ymawky/README.md

 Unfortunately, while custom ports are supported, custom addresses are not. as of right now, ymawky can only run on `127.0.0.1`.
 This is solely because I haven't implemented it -- but if you'd like to consider this a safety feature, then I guess it could be intentional.

 ## What can it do?
-Ymawky is a static-file web server.
+ymawky is a static-file web server.
 It doesn't support server-side code to generate content on-the-fly, or more advanced URL parsing, such as `/search?query=term`.
 That's not to say it's non-functional, though.
 - Supported HTTP methods:
     - GET
     - PUT